UnivaCorporation/urb-k8s/README.md

 # Introduction

 Universal Resource Broker (URB) provides an API for developing and running distributed applications.
-URB provides both a resource requesting and resource providing pluggable interface providing the ability to map multiple distrubted resource API's to a single resource provider.
+URB exposes both a resource requesting and resource providing pluggable interface giving the ability to map multiple distrubted resource API's to a single resource provider.
 Universal Resource Broker is an enterprise ready application engine for your datacenter.

-Presently URB supports provides an Apache Mesos API compatible resource requesting plugin as well as a Univa Grid Engine and localhost backend.
+Presently URB supports an Apache Mesos API compatible resource requesting plugin as well as a Univa Grid Engine and localhost backend.
 A Kubernetes backend is actively being developed.

 This project includes Universal Resource Broker core components only.
 For the Universal Resource Broker to be